“This local man is helping Parkinson’s patients fight the disease in an unexpected way: through boxing” Click here to read The Boston Globe article.

 “These programs are really important for my general well-being, especially as a source of actual human contact!”

-These are but a small number of comments we have received.
+These are only a small number of comments we have received.
 We appreciate all of the heartfelt messages that are being sent to us!

 For a list of our weekly in-person and live online ZOOM classes and recorded videos, click here.